Ørjan Berg

 Ørjan Berg (born 20 August 1968) is a Norwegian former professional footballer who played as a midfielder.
 He is the current sporting director of Bodø/Glimt.

 Berg retired at the end of the 2006 season, having played for Bodø/Glimt, Wettingen, TSV 1860 Munich, Basel and Rosenborg.
 He is the brother of Bodø/Glimt player Runar Berg and the son of midfielder and playmaker Harald Berg.
+He is also the father of Patrick Berg, also a Bodø/Glimt player and the last years frequently seen playing for Norway national football team, following in his father's footsteps.

 Club career

 Berg first played – as his father had – at Bodø/Glimt, then playing in the 2nd division, later moving up to the 1st.
 In 1988 Rosenborg coach Nils Arne Eggen brought him and his friend Jahn Ivar "Mini" Jakobsen from Bodø/Glimt to Rosenborg, where they won the double in their debut year in the Norwegian top division.

 After two seasons at Rosenborg, Berg was sold to Swiss club FC Wettingen during the winter break of the 1990–91 Nationalliga A. Berg played the first half of the 1991–92 Nationalliga A season with Wettingen, but could not save the team from slumping to the bottom of the league table.
 He spent the second half of the season playing in Germany for 1860 Munich.

 Berg joined Basel's first team for their 1992–93 season under head-coach Friedel Rausch.
 Basel at that time were playing in the Nationalliga B and their priority aim was the promotion.
 After playing in three test games, Berg played his domestic league debut for his new club in the first game of the season, an away game, on 18 July 1992 as Basel were defeated 0–1 by Grenchen.
 Berg scored his first goal for the club in the home game in the St. Jakob Stadium on 18 August.
 It was the third goal of the match as Basel won 7–0 against Bümpliz.
 Berg was a regular starter, he played 35 of the 36 league matches scoring nine goals, but Basel missed their promotion aim finishing fourth in the league table.